logo for organic-pet-digest.com

 • Wheat

 But how is that possible?
-Aren’t these ingredients used in the mass produced dog foods on the shelves in my local pet store?
+Aren’t these ingredients used in most of the mass-produced dog foods on the shelves in my local pet store?

-Right you are, and experts claim that this is no coincidence.
+Right you are, and this is no coincidence.

 What are the Common Symptoms and What Can Be Done to Treat Them Quickly

-The main symptoms that a dog with a dog food allergy may experience are quite similar to those of other common dog allergies:
+The main symptoms that a dog with a dog food allergy can experience are quite similar to those of other common dog allergies:

 1. Itchy skin (most common symptom for a dog with a food allergy)